Population and housing censuses by country: Israel

 The first census in the state of Israel was held in November 1948, six months after its creation, to establish the population registry.
 Subsequent censuses were conducted by the Israel Central Bureau of Statistics (ICBS) in 1961, 1972, 1983, 1995 and 2008.
 In these, 20% of households completed a detailed survey and the remainder a shorter questionnaire.
 There is no legal requirement to hold a census within a given interval; in practice, the ICBS requests and the government decides.
 The next census is scheduled for 2022.

 Japan

-Japan collects census information every five years.
-The exercise is conducted by the Statistics Bureau of the Ministry of Internal Affairs and Communications.
-October 1, 2010 and 2015 are Population Census Day.
+Since 1920, Japan has conducted Population Census to collect census information every five years, with the exceptions of the 6th in 1947 instead of 1945 and some extra censuses during 1944–1948.
+A large-scale census (in the years ending in the digit 0) and a simplified one (in those ending in 5) has been undertaken alternately.
+They collected information as in October 1.
+The Statistics Bureau is in charge of the exercise of censuses.

-The census questionnaires solicit information on name, gender, relationship to head of household, year and month of birth, marital status, nationality, number of the household members, type and nature of dwelling, floor area of the dwelling, number of hours worked during the week prior to October 1, employment status, name of employer and type of business, and kind of work.
+The questionnaires were frequently changed in the early history of the Population Census, but they were almost fixed by the 1970s.
+Since then, they include 16–23 topics, with a small difference between the large-scale censuses and the simplified ones.
+They solicit information such as name, gender, relationship to head of household, year and month of birth, marital status, nationality, number of the household members, type and tenure of dwelling, floor area of the dwelling, number of hours worked during the week prior to October 1, employment status, name of employer and type of business, kind of work, and the place of work or schooling.
+For the years ending in the digit 0, the questionnaire includes additional questions such as education, how long the respondent has lived at the current address, the place he/she lived five years ago, and the means of transportation to the workplace or school.